I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

 Afterwards, you could visit the Japanese Gardens, tour the Pettigrew Home & Museum if you like stately old houses, or perhaps visit a brewery or two since, yes, craft beer has taken off in South Dakota, too.

 Total driving time: 4 hours if driving from Minneapolis; closer to 0 if flying in to Sioux Falls

 Where to stay in Sioux Falls: My sister and I stayed at the Country Inn & Suites in Sioux Falls because of its close proximity to the river and Falls Park.
-If Airbnb is more your speed, check out this cozy cottage, or this larger home in Sioux Falls.
+If a vacation rental is more your speed, check out this fun apartment.

 Day 2: Badlands National Park

 Hop on I-90 today after breakfast so you can get to Badlands National Park by lunchtime.
 In my opinion, this is one of the most underrated national parks in the United States!